 In March 2020, the Province of Ontario declared a state of emergency in response to the COVID-19 virus.
-Management does not believe there will be a financial impact on the Clinic.
+The Board and management continue to monitor this ongoing situation and do not believe there will be a financial impact on the Clinic.